About us

 Leopoldo Fergusson

-He is a full professor of Economics at the Universidad de los Andes and PhD in Economics from MIT.
-His work is located at the intersection between political economy, development and economic history, with emphasis on institutions, conflict, fiscal policy, media and inequality.
+Full time Professor of Economics at Universidad de los Andes and PhD in Economics from MIT.
+His work sits at the intersection of political economy, development, and economic history, with a focus on institutions, conflict, fiscal policy, media, and inequality.

-At TREES she leads the research agenda on the roots and consequences of inequality and coordinates the evaluation of program interventions.
-Her experience leading multidisciplinary teams and research centers strengthens the methodological rigor and international projection of the research component.
+At TREES, he leads the research agenda on the roots and consequences of inequality and oversees the evaluation of the initiative’s interventions.
+His experience leading multidisciplinary teams and research centers strengthens the methodological rigor and international reach of the research component.

 Paula Jaramillo